 The process is simple.
 First, our Reston dentist will remove the decay and damage to prepare the tooth.
 Then he will craft a custom and permanent crown.
 The crown will be made to match the exact color, shape, and size of your natural teeth to blend in seamlessly with the rest of your smile.
 Next, he will bond it in place, and polish it until smooth.
 Dental crowns in Reston, Virginia yield the best looks.
 Also, they greatly benefit your oral health by preserving as much of the original tooth as possible.

 On average it takes a dental crown about two to three days to settle in.
-It is perfectly normal for it to take time to adjust to your new crown.
+It is perfectly normal for you to take time to adjust to your new crown.
 Patients may also feel sensitivity to hot and cold while adjusting to their new crown.
 An OTC pain reliever may alleviate discomfort.
 As time progresses, you will begin to feel comfortable chewing and speaking with your crown.

 If you have an infected tooth or inflamed gums, we may recommend a root canal before placing a dental crown.
 Dental crowns do not always require root canals, however if you have a root canal we highly recommend that it be capped with a crown.

-Dental crowns are not painful.
+Dental crowns are not painful either.
 Your dentist will use anesthetic during the procedure to ensure that you don’t feel any pain and are kept anxiety free.
 After the dentist places the crown, the area may feel slightly uncomfortable for a few days.
 This is entirely normal and is part of the process of adjusting to the dental crown.